-The perfect size for an appetite-whetting first course, the quail also make an elegant lunch.
+The perfect size for an appetite-whetting first course at supper, the quail also make an elegant lunch.

 Butterfly quail by placing on cutting board breast side up, inserting knife into the cavity, and cutting down through the backbone.
 Cut off and discard wing tips.